-Electric Theatre Workshop is a registered charity in Scotland No. SCO42897.
+Electric Theatre Workshop Limited (trading as Big Burns Supper) is a registered charity in Scotland No. SCO42897.
 The organisation is a Theatre and community Arts organisation working with the public in a range of different settings.
 The work is carried out in a range of venues, with large and small groups, and individuals.